samharp/asana-mites/README.md

 }
 ```

 **NOTE:** Current implementation only allows for one Asana workspace, Mitebox, and assignee.
-This may change later, but due to the nature of what mites are, these small tasks shouldn't be categorized anyways (and if they do need to be, they probably aren't mites, but *tasks*).
+This may change later, but due to the nature of what mites are, these small tasks should all be included in the same to-do list (and if they need to be categorized, they probably aren't mites, but *tasks*).

 <br>

 ## Running the thing

-To run the `mites.py` file, either double click on the file in your file explorer or `cd` to the folder where these files reside in Terminal/PowerShell.
+To run the Python file, either double click on the file in your file explorer or `cd` to the folder where these files reside in Terminal/PowerShell.
 From there, you can run the file by entering:

 ```
 python mites.py